T20X/notes/low latency/lock-free.md

 Evaluations A and B are indeterminately sequenced when either A is sequenced before B or B is sequenced before A, but it is unspecified which.
 [Note 4: Indeterminately sequenced evaluations cannot overlap, but either can be executed first. — end note]

+### Example
+The sequenced-before relationship, and the rules concerning it are a "tidying up" of the prior rules on sequence points, defined in a consistent way with the other memory model relationships such as happens-before and synchronizes-with so that it can be precisely specified which operations and effects are visible under which circumstances.

+The consequences of the rules are unchanged for simple single-threaded code.

+Let's start with your examples:

+1. i = ++i;
+If i is a built-in type such as int then there are no function calls involved, everything is a built-in operator.
+There are thus 4 things that happen:

+(a) The value computation of ++i, which is original-value-of-i +1

+(b) The side effect of ++i, which stores original-value-of-i +1 back into i

+(c) The value computation of the assignment, which is just the value stored, in this case the result of the value computation of ++i

+(d) The side effect of the assignment, which stores the new value into i

+All of these things are sequenced-before the following full expression. (i.e. they are all complete by the final semicolon of the statement)

+Since ++i is equivalent to i+=1, the side effect of storing the value is sequenced-before the value computation of ++i, so (b) is sequenced-before (a).

+The value computation of both operands of an assignment is sequenced-before the value computation of the assignment itself, and that is in turn sequenced-before the side effect of storing the value.
+Therefore (a) is sequenced before (c), and (c) is sequenced-before (d).

+We therefore have (b) -> (a) -> (c) -> (d), and this is thus OK under the new rules, whereas it was not OK under C++98.

+### Rules

+- The value computations of the arguments of a built-in operator are sequenced-before the value computation of the operator itself.
+- The side effects of a built-in assignment operator or preincrement operator are sequenced-before the value computation of the result.
+- The value computation of any other built-in operator is sequenced-before the side effects of that operator.
+- The value computation and side-effects of the left-hand side of the built-in comma operator are sequenced-before the value computation and side-effects of the right-hand side.
+- All value computations and side effects of a full expression are sequenced-before the next full expression.
+- The value computation and side effects of the arguments of a function call are sequenced before the first full expression in the function.
+- The value computation and side effects of everything inside a function are sequenced-before the value computation of the result.
+- For any two function calls in the full expression, either the value computation of the result of one is sequenced-before the call to the other, or vice-versa.
+If no other rule specifies the ordering, the compiler may choose.

+Thus in a()+b(), either a() is sequenced-before b(), or b() is sequenced-before a(), but there is no rule to specify which.
+If there are two side effects that modify the same variable, and neither is sequenced-before the other, the code has undefined behaviour.

+If there is a side effect that modifies a variable, and a value computation that reads that variable, and neither is sequenced-before the other, the code has undefined behaviour.

 ## Side effects

 Reading an object designated by a volatile glvalue ([basic.lval]), modifying an object, calling a library I/O function, or calling a function that does any of those operations are all side effects, which are changes in the state of the execution environment.
 Evaluation of an expression (or a subexpression) in general includes both value computations (including determining the identity of an object for glvalue evaluation and fetching a value previously assigned to an object for prvalue evaluation) and initiation of side effects.
 When a call to a library I/O function returns or an access through a volatile glvalue is evaluated the side effect is considered complete, even though some external actions implied by the call (such as the I/O itself) or by the volatile access may not have completed yet.